oracle/oracle-database-operator/docs/sidb/README.md

 #### Creation Status

  Creating a new standby database instance takes a while.
-When the 'status' status returns the response "Healthy", the Database is open for connections.
+When the 'status' status returns the response "Healthy", the database is open for connections.
+For example:

   ```sh
 $ kubectl get singleinstancedatabase stdby-1 -o "jsonpath={.status.status}"